Possible resolution of the B -> pi pi, pi K puzzles: CONCLUSION

-In this letter we have identified the uncanceled soft divergences in the $k_T$ factorization for the nonfactorizable $B$ meson decay amplitudes, which are similar to those existent in hadron hadroproduction.
-The divergences are factorizable and demand the introduction of the additional soft factor, under which we have computed $C$ in the PQCD approach, and found a simultaneous resolution of all the puzzles: $B(\pi^0\pi^0)$ and $B(\pi^0\rho^0)$ are enhanced, the difference between $A_{CP}(\pi^\mp K^\pm)$ and $A_{CP}(\pi^0 K^\pm)$ is enlarged, and $\Delta S_{\pi^0 K_S}$ is reduced for the single soft parameter $S_e$ around $-\pi/2$.
+In this paper we have identified the uncancelled Glauber divergences in the $k_T$ factorization for the nonfactorizable $B$ meson decay amplitudes, which are similar to those observed in hadron hadroproduction.
+The divergences are factorizable and demand the introduction of the soft factor, under which we have computed $C$ in the PQCD approach, and found a possible simultaneous resolution of all the puzzles: $B(\pi^0\pi^0)$ and $B(\pi^0\rho^0)$ are enhanced, the difference between $A_{CP}(\pi^\mp K^\pm)$ and $A_{CP}(\pi^0 K^\pm)$ is enlarged, and $\Delta S_{\pi^0 K_S}$ is reduced for the single soft parameter $S_e$ around $-\pi/2$.
 The constraint on $C$ from the $B\to\rho\rho$ data is evaded, because of the special role of the pion as a $q\bar q$ bound state and as a pseudo NG boson.
-The mechanism identified here can be verified or falsified by more precise data in the future.
+Our formalism involves some assumption, so an evaluation of the ${\bf b}$ dependence of the soft factor, or even of the soft parameter $S_e$ by nonperturbative methods will shed a light on the resolution proposed here.
+The mechanism identified in this work can be verified or falsified by more precise data in the future.
 Based on our observation, we agree that the $B\to\pi K$ data have not yet revealed a new physics signal \cite{M08}.

+We thank S. Olsen and A. Soni for suggesting the investigation of the $B\to\eta^{(\prime)}K$ and the $B\to\eta^{(\prime)}\pi$ decays.
+We also thank M. Beneke for his useful comments.
 This work was supported by the National Center for Theoretical Sciences and National Science Council of R.O.C. under Grant No. NSC-95-2112-M-050-MY3.